How Universal Credit is paid

 You might need to budget so that your money lasts from one month to the next.

 You can use our budgeting calculator to help.

 Paying your rent or mortgage

 Some of your Universal Credit will be for your housing costs - you’ll usually be expected to pay this directly to your landlord yourself.
-If you have a mortgage, the money for housing costs will be paid directly to your mortgage lender.
+This part of your Universal Credit payment is called a 'housing element.'

 If you’re already on Housing Benefit when you apply for Universal Credit, you’ll still get Housing Benefit for 2 weeks after you submit your claim.
 You won’t need to pay this back.